What’s Your New Year’s Resolution?

 2. Get Enough Rest

 Without enough sleep, you can become irritable and moody.
-In fact, people who suffer from insomnia are more likely to experience symptoms of depression or anxiety.
+In fact, people who suffer from insomnia are more likely to experience symptoms of depression or anxiety (the relationship, however, goes both ways).

 Will getting more sleep be your new year’s resolution?
 Then make sure to wind down at least thirty minutes before bedtime without any electronic devices.
 The National Sleep Foundation suggests getting between seven to nine hours of sleep each night for young adults.